cyberintelsystems/cicb/README.md

 [Fixed]
 1. Missing left text for demo mode.
 2. The new group is missing default screen settings.
-3. The missing default color for the banner and text.
+3. The default color for the banner and text is missing.
 4. The banner displays a 0/1 placeholder issue when the display option turns off.

 ---